 He added “that adjustment has started with the Academic Staff Union of Universities (ASUU) because the stage they are with their primary employers, the Ministry of Education, there is Collective Bargaining Agreement (CBA).

-There is a concern, however, that the government’s consideration for the minimum wage review may be a hoax as it may be an exercise in futility because many states are not able to pay the existing wage.
+There is a concern, however, that the government’s consideration for the minimum wage review may be a hoax as it may be an exercise in futility because many states cannot pay the existing wage.
 Of what use would be an upward review of the existing wage if workers will not benefit from it? some concerned workers are asking.

 “Under the principles of offer and acceptance, which is that of collective Bargaining, ASUU can say let’s look at the offer they gave us and make a counter offer, but they have not done that.
 If they do that, we are bound to look at their offer.
 These are the ingredients of collective negotiations,” Ngige stated.

-The minister noted that Labour created the wealth of any nation as well as the wealth of any family, adding that “if you don’t work, you won’t eat.”
+The minister noted that Labour created the wealth of any nation and family, adding that “if you don’t work, you won’t eat.”

 Osifo lamented that the N30,000 minimum wage was no longer feasible in the current economic circumstances, stressing that workers’ transportation fare to work for a month is more than their take-home pay.